preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     For example, when we click on a button, the browser will generate an object which will have details whether it was a right-mouse click or left-mouse click.

     All such information is gathered in the `event` object and passed to event handler.
 - **`preventDefault` method:** The `preventDefault()` method enables us to cancel the default action that normally happens, meaning that the default action that belonged to a particular event will no longer occur.
+- **Event propagation** is a way to describe the "stack" of events that are fired in a web browser.
+It has three phases:
+    1. Capturing phase: The phase where the event goes down to the element.
+    2. Target phase: The phase where the event has reached the target element.
+    3. Bubbling phase: The phase where the event bubbles up from the element.